 Even the pseudocatalase website says as much, when you read “There is no scientific evidence at this time that pseudocatalase will prevent hair from going grey in areas unaffected by vitiligo.”

 One study from 2013 did report restoration of eyelash color.
-That's interesting.
 Research on scalp hair needs more research.
-That does not mean pseudocatalse cream (or gel) would not work.
+That does not mean Pseudocatalase cream (or gel) would not work.
 It's just that without more research, it's difficult to say.

-If pseudocatalase is going to reverse gray hair, I believe it needs to be applied to the hair and scalp and I think it needs to stay there for a period of time.
+If pseudocatalase is going to reverse gray hair, I believe it needs to be applied to the hair and scalp, and I think it needs to stay there for a period of time.
 How long, I can't say.
-I believe this may be why there is a pseudocatalse gel in addition to the cream.
+I believe this may be why there is a pseudocatalase gel in addition to the cream.
 Could this be their “hair gel?”
-When in doubt, it might be a good idea to call the company that makes pseudocatalase and get their impute.
-More about the company below.

-For those with vitilago, I'd also add that if PC-KUS therapy is going to work, sunlight will probably also be needed.
+For those with vitiligo, I'd also add that if PC-KUS therapy is going to work, sunlight may also be needed.
 Many of the studies used what is called Narrow Band Ultraviolet B phototherapy (NBUVB).
-Basically, the UV-B rays of the sun convert an enzyme in the skin (tyrosinase) into melanin, which is what gives hair its color.
+The UV-B rays of the sun convert an enzyme in the skin (tyrosinase) into melanin, which is what gives hair its color.

 These are my opinions based on the research I've seen.
 I'll update this as more research on hair color becomes available.